 To address the feedback from Young Carers:

-The school governor lead is Mr Novak, who will ensure that the issue of Young Carers is regularly reviewed by the schools governing board.
+The school governor lead is Mr Anthony, who will ensure that the issue of Young Carers is regularly reviewed by the schools governing board.

 Werneth School will ensure that appropriate information is shared with school staff in order that there is an awareness of the young carer’s situation.